gabrielhao/health_monitor/README.md

-# HealthMonitor - Comprehensive Health Tracking Application
+# Aivital - Comprehensive Health Tracking Application

 A modern, full-stack health monitoring application built with Vue 3, TypeScript, and Supabase.
 Track your health metrics, chat with an AI assistant, and gain insights through comprehensive analytics.